 Just a few of the reasons people sign up for the Step Count Challenge, our fun walking challenge for workplaces.

-The Autumn Step Count Challenge begins on Monday, 28th of October.
 For four weeks, teams of five from workplaces across the country will motivate each to be move active from 9 to 5.

 Teams can log their steps onto our online platform, have access to weekly targets, and receive motivational hints and tips from us along the way.
 We'll have great prizes up for grabs through weekly competitions and you'll be able to win and collect badges for achieving step goals.

 We'll also keep you posted about which teams are topping our coveted leader board.